St Andrew's Ukrainian Catholic Church: As the Ukrainian Church

-A Ukrainian community was established in Scotland after WW2, from exiles of the Galicia Division and those who came from displaced persons camps in Allied occupied Europe to undertake work as part of the European Voluntary Workers labour scheme.
-In 1950, The Scotsman newspaper reported there were approximately 1,500 Ukrainians in Scotland, with 7–800 in Edinburgh.
+A Ukrainian diaspora community arrived in England, Scotland, and Wales after World War II.
+It included former veterans of the SS Division Galicia, but also many other anti-communist civilian refugees who arrived from displaced persons camps in West Germany as part of the European Voluntary Workers labour scheme.
+In 1950, The Scotsman newspaper reported there were approximately 1,500 Ukrainians living in Scotland, with 7–800 in Edinburgh alone.

-The Ukrainian Catholic Church was opened in 1965 by Mitred Priest Mycola Matyczak.
-The local Ukrainian community "in work and finance, supported the project, to transform the interior of the building into a beautiful catholic Church, with a large picture of Saint Andrew over the main altar."
+The first Ukrainian Catholic mission was opened in 1965 by Mitred Priest Mycola Matyczak.
+The local Ukrainian community "in work and finance, supported the project, to transform the interior of the building into a beautiful Catholic church, with a large icon of Saint Andrew over the main altar."

 In 1983, in advance of the 1988 celebration of 1,000 years of Catholicism in Ukraine, the Church was refurbished, including a new wooden belfry and steeple in an Eastern Catholic style and ornamental ironwork on the perimeter which includes the tryzub Coat of arms of Ukraine.
 The congregation at this time was reported to number 700.